wuxc/pywin32doc/md/PyCPropertySheet.md

 ## PyCPropertySheet Object

-A class which encapsulates an MFC CPropertySheet object.
-Derived from a[PyCWnd](#pycwnd)object.
+A class which encapsulates an MFC CPropertySheet object\.
+Derived from a[PyCWnd](#pycwnd)object\.

 #### Methods

   - [AddPage](PyCPropertySheet.md#pycpropertysheetaddpage)

-    Adds the supplied page with the rightmost tab in the property sheet.&nbsp;
+    Adds the supplied page with the rightmost tab in the property sheet\.&nbsp;

   - [CreateWindow](PyCPropertySheet.md#pycpropertysheetcreatewindow)

-    Displays the property sheet as a modeless dialog.&nbsp;
+    Displays the property sheet as a modeless dialog\.&nbsp;

   - [DoModal](PyCPropertySheet.md#pycpropertysheetdomodal)

-    Displays the property sheet as a modal dialog.&nbsp;
+    Displays the property sheet as a modal dialog\.&nbsp;

   - [EnableStackedTabs](PyCPropertySheet.md#pycpropertysheetenablestackedtabs)

-    Enables or disables stacked tabs.&nbsp;
+    Enables or disables stacked tabs\.&nbsp;

   - [EndDialog](PyCPropertySheet.md#pycpropertysheetenddialog)

-    Closes the dialog, with the specified result.&nbsp;
+    Closes the dialog, with the specified result\.&nbsp;

   - [GetActiveIndex](PyCPropertySheet.md#pycpropertysheetgetactiveindex)

-    Retrieves the index of the active page of the property sheet.&nbsp;
+    Retrieves the index of the active page of the property sheet\.&nbsp;

   - [GetActivePage](PyCPropertySheet.md#pycpropertysheetgetactivepage)

-    Returns the currently active property page.&nbsp;
+    Returns the currently active property page\.&nbsp;

   - [GetPage](PyCPropertySheet.md#pycpropertysheetgetpage)

-    Returns the specified property page.&nbsp;
+    Returns the specified property page\.&nbsp;

   - [GetPageIndex](PyCPropertySheet.md#pycpropertysheetgetpageindex)

-    Retrieves the index of the specified page of the property sheet.&nbsp;
+    Retrieves the index of the specified page of the property sheet\.&nbsp;

   - [GetPageCount](PyCPropertySheet.md#pycpropertysheetgetpagecount)

-    Returns the number of pages.&nbsp;
+    Returns the number of pages\.&nbsp;

   - [GetTabCtrl](PyCPropertySheet.md#pycpropertysheetgettabctrl)

-    Returns the tab control used by the sheet.&nbsp;
+    Returns the tab control used by the sheet\.&nbsp;

   - [OnInitDialog](PyCPropertySheet.md#pycpropertysheetoninitdialog)

-    Calls the default MFC OnInitDialog handler.&nbsp;
+    Calls the default MFC OnInitDialog handler\.&nbsp;

   - [PressButton](PyCPropertySheet.md#pycpropertysheetpressbutton)

-    Simulates the choice of the specified button in a property sheet.&nbsp;
+    Simulates the choice of the specified button in a property sheet\.&nbsp;

   - [RemovePage](PyCPropertySheet.md#pycpropertysheetremovepage)

-    Removes the specified page from the sheet.&nbsp;
+    Removes the specified page from the sheet\.&nbsp;

   - [SetActivePage](PyCPropertySheet.md#pycpropertysheetsetactivepage)

-    Programmatically sets the active page object.&nbsp;
+    Programmatically sets the active page object\.&nbsp;

   - [SetTitle](PyCPropertySheet.md#pycpropertysheetsettitle)

-    Sets the caption for the property sheet.&nbsp;
+    Sets the caption for the property sheet\.&nbsp;

   - [SetFinishText](PyCPropertySheet.md#pycpropertysheetsetfinishtext)